nadeemahamad007/Learnox---LMS-Learning-Management-System-MERN-Stack/README.md

 2. Browse courses
 3. Enroll in a course
 4. View enrolled courses in `My Learning`
+   > Note (Demo/Test): The signup form allows selecting `role=admin` so evaluators can test the admin-only course creation flow easily.
+In a production app, admin access should be granted by the system (not chosen during signup).

-5. Signup/login as an admin
+6. Signup/login as an admin
-6. Create courses from the Admin page
+7. Create courses from the Admin page

 ## Screenshot